grexor/teachingDocker/README.md

 docker build . --tag biodocker
 ```

+Make sure the build is successful (there is no error).

 # Running [Mac, Linux]

 To run the container (login with username `student`) execute these commands in the terminal (console):